light-tech/LibGit2-On-iOS/README.md

 **Method 0**: Interoperate Swift, C/C++ and Objective-C via bridging header as described in our [LLVM-On-iOS project](https://github.com/light-tech/LLVM-On-iOS).
 You can use `libgit2.xcframework` if you want to use our [prebuilt](https://github.com/light-tech/LibGit2-On-iOS/releases).

-This method is crystallized in [our new Swift package MiniGit](https://github.com/light-tech/MiniGit).
+This method is crystallized in [our new Swift package MiniGit](https://github.com/light-tech/MiniGit) and is **our recommended way**.

+See the screenshots in our example app below.

 **Method 1**: You can download our [prebuilt XCFramework](https://github.com/light-tech/LibGit2-On-iOS/releases), extract and add it directly to your Xcode iOS app project.
 For this method, you will need the `Clibgit2.xcframework` which exposes the module to Swift.
 Then simply
 ```swift